College of Education and Social Sciences

 In September 2012, Dr. Ashley Campbell was appointed the Helen Piehl Professor of Education.
 Dr. Campbell earned three degrees from Texas Tech University – a bachelor’s and a master’s in biology and a doctorate in curriculum and instruction with specialization in science education .
 She has publications in journals such as the Journal of College Science Teaching, Science Scope, Science and Children, and The Texas Science Teacher.
 She has also written a book chapter in To Think and Act Like a Scientist: Undergraduate Research Experiences and their Effects published by Teachers College Press.
 Dr. Campbell has presented her research at international and national conferences.
 She has been an active member of Leadership Texas and the Texas A&M University System Math & Science Education Advisory Council.
 Dr. Campbell is a five-time recipient of the Texas A&M University System Teaching Excellence award, and she was recently named to the Chancellor's Academy of Teacher Educators.

-The Geneva Schaeffer Professor of Education and Social Sciences
+Dr. Conn Thomas, Geneva Schaeffer Professor of Education and Social Sciences